docsforadobe/after-effects-scripting-guide/docs/text/fontsobject.rst

 **Description**

-This function will return an array of :ref:`fontobject` based on the Family Name and Style Name of a Font.
-If no suitable Font is found, it will return an empty Array.
+This function will return an array of :ref:`fontobject` based on the Family Name and Style Name of a font.
+If no suitable font is found, it will return an empty Array.

 .. note::
    The returned array length can be more than 1 if you have multiple copies of a same font.